Stairlift Grants & Help with Financing a Stairlift

 While a free stairlift is never guaranteed, in order to qualify for equipment and support from your local council, you must be disabled and need to make changes to your home.
 Your council may send an assessor or occupational therapist to assess what changes are needed for your home.

-How to get a stairlift for free?
+How do you get a stairlift for free?

 It is possible to get the full cost of a stairlift covered through financial aid, meaning that you can essentially get a stairlift for free.